 📖 Variations

-- Mushroom Magic: Add sautéed mushrooms.
+- Mushroom: Add sautéed mushrooms.
 They go great with shrimp and peas.

 A full list of ingredients and instructions can be found in the recipe card below.